-For detailed information regarding our relationship with Teva and the Collaboration Agreement, refer to the discussion under the heading "License and Collaboration Agreements - Teva Pharmaceutical Industries Ltd.", in our 2009 Annual Report on Form 10-K filed on March 8, 2010.
+For detailed information regarding our relationship with Teva and the Collaboration Agreement, refer to the discussion under the heading "Business-License and Collaboration Agreements-Teva Pharmaceutical Industries Ltd." included in our 2010 Annual Report on Form 10-K filed on March 10, 2011.

-During 2009, OGX-011 received Fast Track designations from the U.S. Food and Drug Administration ("FDA") for the treatment of progressive metastatic prostate cancer in combination with docetaxel for both first and second-line docetaxel treatment.
-The FDA has agreed on the design of two phase 3 registration trials, each in CRPC, via the special protocol assessment ("SPA") process.
-One trial design investigates overall survival as the primary endpoint for OGX-011 in combination with first-line chemotherapy, whereas the other trial design, the SATURN trial, investigates pain palliation as the primary endpoint for OGX-011 in combination with second-line chemotherapy.
+Custirsen received Fast Track designations from the U.S. Food and Drug Administration, or FDA, for the treatment of progressive metastatic prostate cancer in combination with docetaxel for both first- and second-line docetaxel treatment.
+The FDA has agreed on the design of two phase 3 registration trials, each in CRPC, via the special protocol assessment, or SPA, process.
+The SYNERGY trial design investigates overall survival as the primary endpoint for custirsen in combination with first-line chemotherapy, whereas the other trial design, the SATURN trial, investigates pain palliation as the primary endpoint for custirsen in combination with second-line chemotherapy.

-In February of 2010, OGX-011 received written, scientific advice from the European Medicines Agency ("EMA") on the Company's development plan for OGX-011 for the treatment of men with CRPC.
-The input received from the Committee for Medicinal Products for Human Use ("CHMP") at the EMA was in overall agreement with OncoGenex's development plan regarding the proposed preclinical studies and both the study designs and analyses for the phase 3 trials.
-The CHMP also agreed that the intended safety database would enable a sufficient qualified risk-benefit assessment for market approval.
+Custirsen has also received written, scientific advice from the European Medicines Agency, or EMA, on our development plan for custirsen for treating patients with CRPC in combination with docetaxel, which advice corresponded with our development plan regarding the proposed pre-clinical studies and both the study designs and analyses for the phase 3 trials.
+The Committee for Medicinal Products for Human Use, or CHMP, also agreed that the intended safety database would enable a sufficient qualified risk-benefit assessment for market approval.